Montae Nicholson: 2019

 In week 2 against the Dallas Cowboys, Nicholson recorded his first interception of the season off Dak Prescott and returned it 23 yards as the Redskins lost 31–21.

 In week 5 against the New England Patriots, Nicholson intercepted Tom Brady once in the 33–7 loss.
 He was placed on injured reserve on December 27, 2019.
 He finished the season with 62 tackles, four passes defensed, and two interceptions through 13 starts.
 He was waived on March 23, 2020, with a failed physical designation.

 DC Defenders

 Nicholson signed with the DC Defenders of the XFL on March 8, 2023.
+He was placed on the team's reserve list on April 18, and activated on May 16.
+He re-signed with the team on January 30, 2024, and again on October 4, 2024.
+He was placed on injured reserve on April 4, 2025, and activated on May 12.
+He was placed on injured reserve again on May 14.

 Personal life

 On December 18, 2018, Nicholson was arrested and charged with public swearing, intoxication, and misdemeanor assault in Ashburn, Virginia.
 The charges were dropped in May 2019.
 On November 14, 2019, it was reported that the Loudoun County Sheriff's Office was investigating Nicholson regarding the death of 21 year-old Julia Crabbe.
 On the night of Crabbe's death, Nicholson and another man were identified as the ones who drove Crabbe to a hospital.
 Crabbe's cause of death was linked to drug overdose, with Nicholson not being officially charged.